What can Google Earth do?

 By default, Google Earth adds details like place names and international borders to maps to help you find your bearings.

 You can add more detail, such as landmarks and public transport route numbers, or remove all detail so you see only the map.
-Click on the Map Style icon in the main menu to see these options.
+Click on the Layers button in the main menu to see these options.

 Check out the 3D view